23W-INCO/measlesdata-xginevra/README.md

 -> TODO: for those who want to see diagrams and naked numbers rather than playing around with a map, I want to embed the map to a page of my website and add an extra page with plots and such.
 -> TODO: i want to click on a federal state to get to a plotted visualisation of the data for the selected state.
+-> TODO: SQLite file to replace a database; JSON compability